gitdsiuvn/ai_powerred_ecommerce_product_detail_generator/README.md

 AI-Powered E-Commerce Product Description Generator

+From images to detailed product data (with title, sku, short & long descriptions, approx pricing, etc).

 This project automates the toughest part of listing products online — writing product content and pricing.
 Just drop in product images and the tool does the rest: